Tuition fee refunds

 • other exceptional circumstances beyond your control (for example a natural disaster, damage to significant property, impacts arising from being the victim of a crime, etc)

-The following are not deemed to be medical or exceptional circumstances:
+The following circumstances are not considered to be 'medical or exceptional':

 • domestic or financial commitments/changes